TrackerLounge/TrackingAndHogDescriptorInJavaOpenCV/README.md

 <img src='/HogInOpenCV/resources/whiteToBlackDiagonal24x24.png' width=24>
 <img src='/HogInOpenCV/resources/whiteToBlackDown24x24.png' width=24>

+Note: because I ignore partial block sizes (see above), small blocks can cause index-out-of-bounds exceptions in my code.
+While debugging with these small images, I would temporarily change the for-loop max size to be the patch size (8) rather than the window size (16).
+I found this annoying but not enough so to redirect my efforts to fix that bit.
+Perhaps if I spent a little longer with this code, I'd become annoyed enough by it to fix the problem.

 For example, I followed a openCV tutorial on using:

 Core.cartToPolar(tempSobelX, tempSobelY, magnitude, angle, angleInDegrees);